Project-KeL/KeL/README.md

 Commands also escape the blank-sensitiveness of the colon depending on their position.

 ### Keys
-At this moment, a key is a constant, a variable, a function or symbols relative to pointers.
+At this moment, a key is a constant, a variable, a function, brackets for arrays  or symbols relative to pointers called _leveling symbols_.

 #### Constants and variable
 ```